ibm-cloud-docs/BlockStorage/replication.md

 - The just-taken data snapshot activated;
 - And, the source volume made active for mounting.

-Be aware that once a fallback is initiated, the **replication relationship is once again flipped**.
+Be aware that once a Failback is initiated, the **replication relationship is once again flipped**.
 Your source volume is restored as your source volume, and your target volume once again is the target volume as indicated by the **LUN Name** followed by **REP**.

-Fallbacks are initiated under **Storage**, **{{site.data.keyword.blockstorageshort}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Failbacks are initiated under **Storage**, **{{site.data.keyword.blockstorageshort}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 1. Click on your active Endurance LUN (“target”).
 2. Click on the **Replica** tab and click the **Actions** link in the upper-right corner.
-3. Select **Fallback**.
+3. Select **Failback**.
    You will receive a message across the top of the page stating the failover is in progress.
 Additionally, an icon will appear next to your volume on the **{{site.data.keyword.blockstorageshort}}** indicating that an active transaction is occurring.
 Hovering over the icon produces a dialog indicating the transaction.
 The icon will disappear once the transaction is complete.
-During the fallback process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
+During the Failback process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
 The event is logged in replication history.
    Another message will let you know when your source volume is live.
 Your target volume will now have an Inactive status.
 4. Click the **View All** (**{{site.data.keyword.blockstorageshort}}**) link in the top right corner.
 5. Click on your active Endurance LUN (source).
 This volume will now have an **Active** status.
 6. Mount and attach your storage volume to the host.
 Click [here](provisioning-block_storage.html) for instructions.

 ## How Do I See My Replication History?

 Replication history is viewed on the **Audit Log** via the **Account** tab under **Manage**.
 Both the primary and replica volumes will display identical replication history, which includes:

-- Type for replication (failover or fallback)
+- Type for replication (failover or Failback)
 - When it was initiated,
 - Snapshot used for the replication
 - Size of the replication
 - When it completed

 ## How Do I Cancel an Existing Replication?